seva009/lilith_ai/README.md

 	- Install system Tk bindings: `sudo apt install python3-tk` (Debian/Ubuntu)
 - Viewer errors importing ImageTk or related PIL components:
 	- Install Pillow and the system ImageTk bridge: `pip3 install --user Pillow` and `sudo apt install python3-pil.imagetk`
-- Viewer window doesn't appear or is blank:
-	- Ensure `assets/current.png` exists.
-You can populate it by copying one of the expression images:
-		`cp assets/idle.png assets/current.png`
-	- Check `$DISPLAY` on X11: `echo $DISPLAY`.
-On pure Wayland sessions some X11 tools behave differently.
-- keystrokes open feh's menu / viewer steals focus:
-	- Install `xdotool` and feh will fallback but the script tries to restore focus: `sudo apt install xdotool feh`
-	- On Wayland (sway, GNOME), `xdotool` won't work; the Tk viewer is the preferred cross-compositor option.
-- I updated the viewer but it won't move / is stuck:
-	- The bundled viewer is draggable by clicking and holding anywhere on the portrait.
-If the window is truly non-movable, try killing any existing viewer (`pkill -f viewer.py`) and restarting.

 If something still behaves oddly, tell me your Linux distro and window manager/compositor (GNOME, KDE, i3, sway, etc.) and I'll give a tailored fix.